glv/smithereen/README.md

 3. Many of the important method names (most of which originated with Pratt) are poor, hindering understanding to someone who does not already grasp the algorithm.

+A [Python implementation][python] by Fredrik Lundh is easier to follow simply because he starts small and builds up the pieces bit-by-bit, rather than presenting a full parser for a complex grammar right from the start.
+But of course the Python style of implementation differs in many respects from what you would expect to see in Ruby.

 After some time, then, I decided to write a new implementation in Ruby.
 The goal is to provide a reusable core that can be exploited